Family time in EDMONTON and CALGARY

 We really enjoyed wandering around lively downtown Calgary, with its' large pedestrian walkways, brick heritage buildings, eclectic shops and cool public art.

-Hanging out in the city was a welcomed change after spending weeks in the wet woods.
+Hanging out in the city was a welcomed change after spending weeks in the wet woods of the Canadian Rockies.
 We only got a little glimpse of both cities, but totally look forward to exploring Calgary and Edmonton more in-depth in the future as we hope to visit family again soon!